slynrick/segqnas/README.md

     # Dataset
     dataset:             (str) Cifar10 or CIFAR100
     data_augmentation:   (bool) True if data augmentation methods should be applied
-    subtract_mean:       (bool) True if the dataset mean image should be subtracted from images

     # Tensorflow
     save_checkpoints_epochs: (int) number of epochs to save a new checkpoint.